 First found in Westmorland where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Deason research.
 Another 333 words (24 lines of text) covering the years 1170, 1466, 1531, 1541, 1607, 1797 and are included under the topic Early Deason History in all our PDF Extended History products.

 More information is included under the topic Early Deason Notables in all our PDF Extended History products.

 Some of the Deason family moved to Ireland, but this topic is not covered in this excerpt.
 Another 183 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Deason name or one of its variants:

-Deason Settlers in the United States in the 17th Century
+Deason Settlers in United States in the 17th Century

-Deason Settlers in the United States in the 19th Century
+Deason Settlers in United States in the 19th Century